 The primary purpose of RPR is to help maintain and improve standards of the profession.
 RPR is a quality improvement process.
 RPR may also assist in the identification of poor performance which may adversely affect patient care.
 The goal of RPR is to help individual doctors identify areas where aspects of their performance could be improved, benefiting not only their own professional development but also the quality of care that their patients receive.1

 The development of the RACP’s Practice Review framework has been driven by the following beliefs:

-- That it is critical to examine not only how an individual clinician is functioning within their work place/s, but that a whole systems approach must be adopted if health services are to be delivered at an optimal level.
+- It is critical to examine not only how an individual clinician is functioning within their workplace or workplaces, but that a whole systems approach must be adopted if health services are to be delivered at an optimal level.

-- That the framework should reduce the compliance burden on Physicians by meeting as many stakeholder (College, Regulator, Employer) requirements as is possible.
+- The Framework should reduce the compliance burden on Physicians by meeting as many stakeholder (College, regulator and employer) requirements as possible.

 Practice review trials

-- A Professional Development Review (PDR) which is a formative review of the individual doctor's practice including clinical, professional skills, job satisfaction and job sizing.
+A Professional Development Review (PDR) which is a formative review of the individual physician's practice including clinical, professional skills, job satisfaction and job sizing.

 The College intends that the PDR will meet MCNZ requirements for RPR and DHB requirements for annual performance review.